 It’s complicated, of course, because simplicity seems like the antithesis to all things techy and innovative, but, in reality, it’s the name of the game when it comes to producing something that has the potential to become the new “thing.”
 Take the iPhone, for example.
 Since Apple produced the first iPhone, its design, its interface, its shape has only gotten simpler, more streamlined, and yet, equally innovative.

 In the eLearning world, it’s no different.
 We exist right now in a technology-based educational field that is begging for innovation but lacking in any sort of impulse for exactly how to innovate.
-The temptation for most eLearning bigwigs is to over-invest; to go out and grab all the newest tech and try to incorporate it into courses, programs, and trainings before any of the competitors do.
+The temptation for most eLearning bigwigs is to over-invest; to go out and grab all the newest tech and try to incorporate it into courses, programs, and training before any of the competitors do.
 People are eager to include things like virtual reality into online and distance learning, despite the fact that the market might not be ready for it.
 We’ll call this HTA (hyper technology addiction), and it’s a symptom of many of the modern elearning and tech companies alike.
 But, what many of us don’t consider is exactly how simple eLearning can, in many ways, be more effective in the long run than trying to push innovation all at once.
-It can not only end up being better for the customer, but, in a lot of ways, it can end up being better for the company providing the elearning.
+It can not only end up being better for the customer but, in a lot of ways, it can end up being better for the company providing the elearning.
 Below are a few points that outline just how effective simple elearning is in a world full of HTA.

 Everyone has had to deal with technical difficulties, and when it comes to elearning there is nothing worse than feeling unable to learn because something else is in the way.
 Whether it’s a difficulty finding a specific course or the inability to get through a course, keeping it simple allows customers to access learning without feeling overwhelmed or incapable.